jpillora/grunt-aws/README.md

     }
     src: "secrets/**"
   },

-  //upload the `public/` directory with a 2 year cache time
+  //upload the public/ folder with a 2 year cache time
   longTym: {
     options: {
       headers: {